Chia-Network/pool-reference/SPECIFICATION.md

 This is the target of where rewards will be sent to from the singleton.
 Controlled by the pool.

 ## POST /partials
-This is a partial submittion from the farmer to the pool operator.
+This is a partial submission from the farmer to the pool operator.

 Request:
 ```json